graphql/graphql-spec/rfcs/__id.md

 types have valid `__id`s and some don't, then some of the results will have `null` for that field.

+### Exposing whether or not an ID will be returned via introspection

+There might be cache implementations which would get an efficiency benefit from knowing which types have unique IDs before receiving a result from the server.
+GraphQL type definitions should have a way of specifying whether or not they support a unique ID so that clients can choose to introspect this feature if it is useful.

 ## Non-goals

 ### Refetchability.